‘Minimalist will die in next 3-5 years’: Bombay Shaving's CEO Shantanu Deshpande ‘predicts’ future of skincare brand | Company Business News

 “There will soon be impatience around ROAS and eventually ROCE.
 And the plug will be pulled at some point, invariably,” he said.
 “A brand at 400-500 cr, profitable, well run - will likely become a zombie business (there but why no one knows) with the shareholders being 3,000 cr poorer.”

-The Bombay Shaving Company CEO also emphasised that Minimalist is under 1% of the FMCG giant HUL's market capitalisation.
+The Bombay Shaving Company CEO also emphasised that Minimalist is under 1 per cent of the FMCG giant HUL's market capitalisation.
 “So who even cares…” he said.

 “I so so so badly hope I'm wrong,” said Shantanu Deshpande in his post.

-Hindustan Unilever Ltd. announced on 22 January 2025 the acquisition of the online premium skincare brand Minimalist for ₹2,955 crore.
-According to Mint's earlier report, the FMCG giant will acquire a 90.5% shareholding in the company.
+Hindustan Unilever announced on 22 January 2025 the acquisition of the online premium skincare brand Minimalist for ₹2,955 crore.
+According to Mint's earlier report, the FMCG giant will acquire a 90.5 per cent shareholding in the company.